gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-image-processing-continued.md

 If it does you're good to go.
 If not you'll need to tell the user to fallback to something else.
 Fortunately WebGL2 supports many formats and combinations.

-WebGL has to convert from [clipspace](webgl-fundamentals.html) back into pixels.
+WebGL has to convert from [clip space](webgl-fundamentals.html) back into pixels.
 It does this based on the settings of `gl.viewport`.
 Since the framebuffers we are rendering into are a different size than the canvas we need to set the viewport appropriately depending if we are rendering to a texture or the canvas.